aridlehoover/manager-README/README.md

 These are my guideposts for how to write and test object-oriented software, how to run a software development team, and how to manage people.

+## Personality quirks

+Finally, I have a couple of quirks that are helpful to understand.

+The first is that I have been told that I can come across as having very strong opinions.
+That’s because I do.
+So, be prepared to challenge me when your idea is better than mine.
+Show me a better way, and I will likely change my position and argue just as strongly for yours.

+My second quirk is that I bring my whole self to work whether I want to or not.
+I can be emotional.
+I've been known to tear up &mdash; especially when giving praise.
+Honestly, I find it embarrassing, but I've learned to embrace it because that's who I am.
+I care deeply.
+And, sometimes it comes out in ways I cannot control.

+I mention these things here as a way of putting you at ease so that when you're confronted with my quirks, you'll already know what to expect.

 ## Welcome!

-That's it.
+We'll take time to get to know each other in person as work together.
+But, for now, that's it.
 That's me in a nutshell.
 I'm glad you're on the team.
 Now, let's get to work!